gapost/hdf5oct/README.md

 =======================================

 This is a [GNU Octave](https://octave.org) package for data serialization to/from HDF5 files.
-It provides an interface compatible to MATLAB's **"High-Level Functions for HDF5 files"**.
+It provides an interface mostly compatible to MATLAB's **"High-Level Functions for HDF5 files"**.

 The following functions are implemented:
 ```